GENERAL TERMS AND CONDITIONS

 b.
 The current version of the GTC and the contractual components, which can be found on the Mobility website, shall apply in all cases.
 The German language versions of the GTC and respective contractual components shall prevail.

 c.
-Any GTC or other provisions affecting customers are not valid without express written agreement.
+Any GTC or other provisions affecting customers as well as any other provisions deviating from these GTC and/or further parts of the contract are not valid without express written agreement.

 a.
 “GTC”: The General Terms and Conditions of Mobility as amended from time to time.